NEW prescription weight loss drugs have now been approved by the FDA.

 Which, if any, is right for you?

-All four drugs help some people lose weight.
-None of the drugs is for everyone and they are all quite different.
+All obesity medication help some people lose weight.
+None of these medications are for everyone, and they are all quite different.

 Qsymia is now available, but by mail order only.
 Qsymia, which is taken once a day, uses a one-two punch to spur weight loss.
 It combines low doses of topiramate, used to treat seizures and migraines, and phentermine, a currently available mild stimulant approved by the FDA for weight loss.
 Phentermine suppresses appetite soon after the pill is taken, and topiramate (which kicks in later in the day) creates a sense of feeling full.
 In the FDA reviewed clinical trials, Qsymia has been proven to help patients lose between 10% and 15% of their body weight over a year's period as well as improve various cardiovascular aspects.
 Further studies have shown that this mixture has also had good results when studied as a sleep apnea treatment.
 It costs between $135 and $184 per month.